 The perfect groundhog day activities for preschoolers and toddlers.

-I think this little rodents are absolutely adorable.
+I think these little rodents are absolutely adorable.
 In Russian, they are called, “sarok.”
-This week we are getting ready for Groundhog’s Day with a few kids activities and crafts.
+This week we are getting ready for Groundhog’s Day with a few kid’s activities and crafts.
 Science, reading, and crafting Groundhog Day Ideas!!!!
-This post contains Amazon Affiliate Links

 Groundhog Day Hand Print Craft and Poem

 This poem and hand print craft from Play With Me was soooo cute, that I typed it out and printed to sing with the kids.
 As a kindergarten teacher, we did something similar every year.

 The children become familiar with the songs and are soon able to connect the written word to the words they are singing.
 I automatically find myself pointing to the words as we sing them!